Why Choose Desert Diamond Home Inspections For Your Home Inspection

 - Trustworthy – We work only for you and have only your best interest in mind.
 We abide by the ASHI Code of Ethics which has integrity, honesty, and objectivity as its core principles.
 We do NOT work for the realtor.
 We do NOT pay realtors to recommend us.
 We do NOT take money from realtors to write a clean report to help them make the sale.
 We only work for YOU, our client.

 - Professional – We have years of experience inspecting homes full-time.
 We belong to ASHI, the most respected professional association for home inspectors in North America, which holds us to the highest standards of practice and requires continuing education to ensure we have the latest industry knowledge.
-We carry General Liability and Errors and Omissions insurance for your protection.

 - Caring – We take pride in our customer service.
 We care about you, our client, and want you to know everything there is to know about your house.
 The home inspection report will also include useful information such as where the main shut-offs are for water, power, and gas, the air filter size you need to buy, home maintenance tips, and more.
 Most importantly, we are available to you after the inspection to answer any questions you might have.